Kuttankulangara Sri Krishna Temple

-Kuttankulangara Sri Krishna Temple is located in Punkunnam, Thrissur district of Kerala, south India and is considered to be over a 300 years old.
+Kuttankulangara Sri Krishna Temple is located in Punkunnam, Thrissur district of Kerala, south India and is considered to be over 300 years old.
 It is located in the Kuttankulangara ward of Thrissur Municipal Corporation.
 It is 500 meters away from Punkunnam Railway station.
-It is believed that the god gives the fortune of progeny (സന്താനം).
-A ritual called Pannivetta (പന്നി വേട്ട) is practiced there where a model of a pig is made and a hunter shoots it down with arrows at the base of the Banyan Tree (ആല്ത്തറ).
+A ritual called Vishnu is practiced there where arrangements of offerings are given to the Lord Krisha.
+It is believed to blessings for the year ahead.